 There are hundreds of environmental charities doing amazing work at this very moment.
 You can seek them out through your own social networks, or on sites including Charity Navigator, Wise Giving Alliance, Philanthropedia, and Idealist.
 On most of these sites, there are ways to localize your search to find organizations doing work near you.

-To get you started, here are some of the more high-profile organizations working for climate justice today:
+To get you started, here are just a few of the best environmental organizations to donate to that are working for climate justice today: